roytang/blog/content/post/2022/07/triangle-strategy/index.md

     creates doubt, and ideals of justice lead to conflict.'''
 - src: 2022063013224500-467507ED32D9FB499DE8C06726F69E90.jpg
   title: Golden ending
+- src: switch-yir-triangle.png
+  title: Stats for this game from the Switch Year in Review
 reviews:
 - description: An excellent FFT successor
   media: games